GoogleChrome/web.dev/src/site/content/en/reliable/codelab-background-sync/index.md

 {% Instruction 'remix' %}
 {% Instruction 'preview' %}

-Check how the website behaves when going offline:
+In the new tab that just opened, check how the website behaves when going offline:

 {% Instruction 'devtools-network', 'ol' %}
 1. Open Chrome DevTools and select the Network panel.